statsmodels/statsmodels/docs/source/dev/maintainer_notes.rst

     git rebase upstream-rw/master

-Rebasing will not automatically close the pull request however, if there is one, so don't forget to do this.
+Rebasing will not automatically close the pull request however, if there is one, so do not forget to do this.

 .. _merging: